-Trade tensions shadow annual aviation meet in Sydney
+Global airlines issue warning over trade tensions

 Guevara Manzo also said the WTTC is concerned about tariffs because it means less money for businesses to invest in critical infrastructure, such as ports, airports and hotels.
 “Steel for hotels is like flour for bakeries,” she said.

-The annual meeting of the International Air Transport Association (IATA) brings together about 130 CEOs and 1,000 delegates.
+The annual IATA meeting brings together about 130 CEOs and 1,000 delegates.

 This year in Sydney, concerns that a three-year run of unusually high returns might end due to rising fuel, labor and infrastructure costs are in the spotlight.